CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Save your code onto a repository
+Save your code onto a repository on Git

 ## Question 16